-Spring Break is right around the corner and for those of us taking a family vacation, it also means relaxing with the family, getting away from the cold weather, crystal-clear blue ocean waters, and a restful time.
-For college-aged kids though, Spring Break means partying … a LOT.
-If the word Spring Break brings back some memories that you either barely remember, or shudder at the mere thought of them … then you’re probably too old to enjoy some popular destinations (during this one week).
+Spring break is right around the corner and for those of us taking a family vacation, it also means relaxing with the family, getting away from the cold weather, crystal-clear blue ocean waters and a restful time.
+For college-aged kids though, spring break means partying … a LOT.
+If the word spring break brings back some memories that you either barely remember, or shudder at the mere thought of them … then you’re probably too old to enjoy some popular spring break destinations (during this one time of year).

-Don’t get me wrong, the destinations I list below to avoid, would be perfect and awesome if it were any other week of the year.
-But if you want a peaceful family vacation, you should probably steer clear of certain popular party destinations between early March and beginning of April and instead, try the alternatives.
+Don’t get me wrong, the spring break destinations I list below to avoid are awesome during other times of the year.
+But if you want a peaceful family vacation, you should probably steer clear of certain popular party destinations between early March and beginning of April and, instead, try the alternative spring break locations.

 Panama City, Florida

-Alternative: Amelia Island – The southernmost of the Sea Islands, a chain of barrier islands that stretches along the east coast of the United States from South Carolina to Florida.
-Amelia Island is 100% nature, serenity, and beauty.
-Daily nature walks and wildlife sightseeing cruises in March and April makes this a family-friendly Spring Break destination.
-While Amelia Island is just a short 30-minute drive to Jacksonville International, the long deserted beaches, wildlife, and clear, warm water makes it feel as if you were in another country.
+Amelia Island is the southernmost of the Sea Islands, a chain of barrier islands that stretches along the east coast of the United States from South Carolina to Florida.
+Amelia Island is 100% nature, serenity and beauty.
+Daily nature walks and wildlife sightseeing cruises in March and April makes this a family-friendly spring break destination.
+While Amelia Island is just a short 30-minute drive to Jacksonville International airport, the long deserted beaches, wildlife and clear, warm water makes it feel as if you were in another country.
 Junior golf, pristine beaches for building sand-castles, shark tooth necklaces, and sea turtle hunts are just some of the activities for your young ones to enjoy on Amelia Island.

 Fortunately, if you want to experience and teach your children about the Mexican culture, you can!
 Spring breakers and college kids are on a vacation from learning.
 They have no interest in understanding the local culture.
 And don’t forget about snorkeling on the Great Mesoamerican Reef.
 It’s breathtaking!

-Alternative: Riviera Maya – The postcard perfect waters in Riviera Maya is a place that has truly been blessed by nature.
-There is culture, adventure, thrills, nature exploring, and language immersion all at once.
+Riviera Maya, with its postcard perfect waters, is a place that has truly been blessed by nature.
+There is culture, adventure, thrills, nature exploring and language immersion all at once.

 South Padre Island, Texas

-The area is basically a non-stop party and because of the scorching temperatures … nudity is not uncommon on Coca-Cola Beach … a beach sponsored by the soft drink.
-Crime rates are low compared to other Spring Break destinations making it one of the top places to go during March and April.
+The area is basically a non-stop party during spring break.
+Crime rates are low compared to other spring break destinations making it one of the top places to go during March and April.
 It’s overly crowded due to more than 100,000 college coeds flocking to the normally quiet, small island just off the tip of Texas.
-At night, student’s wills are spoiled for choice with the island’s impressive array of nightclubs and bars.
+At night, the island sports an impressive array of nightclubs and bars.

-10 months of the year, you can have a peaceful relaxing family-friendly destination.
-From fishing to surfing to shopping to sand-castle building … South Padre Island a great way to enjoy the warm weather while keeping the kids entertained – as long as it’s not in March or April.
+During the other 10 months of the year, South Padre is a peaceful, relaxing, family-friendly destination.
+From fishing to surfing to shopping to sand-castle building, South Padre Island has warm weather and attractions to keep the kids entertained – as long as it’s not in March or April.

-Alternative: Galveston, Texas – Beautiful resorts, an aquarium, discovery museum, paddle wheelers, and rainforest (with bat cave and two-toed sloths).
-Moody Gardens in Galveston offers one-day kids’ camps with various themes, a kid’s club, a Texas-size pool, a spa, and a Schlitterbahn Water Park right next door.
-Galveston offers everything in a resort destination – beautiful accommodations, entertainment, shopping and 32 miles of Gulf Coast family-friendly beaches.
+Beautiful resorts, an aquarium, discovery museum, paddle wheelers and rainforest (with bat cave and two-toed sloths).
+Moody Gardens in Galveston offers spring Adventures Education programs with various themes, a Texas-size pool, a spa and a Schlitterbahn water park right next door.
+Galveston offers everything in a resort destination – beautiful accommodations, entertainment, shopping and 32 miles of Gulf Coast family-friendly Texas beaches.